flenniken/statictea/docs/runner.md

 # DirAndFiles

-DirAndFiles holds the result of the makeDirAndFiles procedure.
+DirAndFiles holds the file and compare lines of the stf file.

 ```nim
 DirAndFiles = object